open5e/open5e/content/srd/classes.md

 being whose aims are evil, even if you strive against those aims.
 Such beings desire the corruption or destruction of all things, ultimately including you.
-Fiends powerful enough to forge a pact include demon lords such as Demogorgon, Orcus, Fraz’Urb-­‐‑luu, and Baphomet;
+Fiends powerful enough to forge a pact include demon lords such as Demogorgon, Orcus, Fraz’Urb-luu, and Baphomet;
 archdevils such as Asmodeus, Dispater, Mephistopheles, and Belial; pit fiends and balors that are especially mighty; and ultroloths and other lords of the yugoloths.